meri-imperiumi/dashboard/README.md

 There is also a possibility to use a text field which as suitable fror longer text such as weather forcasts.
 The text is shown in two collums.

 The display serves as a good complement to more traditional marine display units on a Signal K enabled vessel as it can replace tank gauges, voltage/SOC displays.
 It can also show non NMEA data such as NAVTEX messages or weather forcasts which is not possible on traditional plotters/displays.
+However, this is not implemented.

 The project is inspired on the [inkstate](https://github.com/yawkat/inkstate) weather display.